-How to Flip Off-Plan Property in Dubai: NOC, Timing, Taxes, and 2026 Reality
+How to Flip Off-Plan Property in Dubai: NOC, Timing

-Practical guide to flipping off-plan units in Dubai before handover — NOC rules, DLD assignment process, developer fees, market liquidity in 2026, payment-plan risks, and when flipping still works.
+Practical guide to flipping off-plan units in Dubai before handover — NOC rules, DLD assignment process, developer fees, market liquidity in 2026

 Off-plan flipping in Dubai — buying at launch, assigning the contract before handover — was the defining trade of the 2021–2023 cycle.
 Payment-plan leverage met rapid price appreciation.
 Social media still sells the fantasy.
 The 2026 market is more selective, more supply-heavy, and less forgiving of buyers who treat every launch as a guaranteed trade.